Hockey New Zealand release shock review findings into Black Sticks Women's bullying claims

 A review into a negative culture and claims of bullying within the Black Sticks women's hockey team has revealed some alarming findings.

-In late August 2018, the Hockey Players Association presented Hockey New Zealand with confidential and anonymised concerns raised on behalf of the Black Sticks' current and past players, regarding those players' concerns.
+In late August 2018, the Hockey Players Association presented Hockey New Zealand with confidential and anonymised concerns raised on behalf of the Black Sticks' current and past players.
 The concerns raised were about a negative environment in the Black Sticks Women's team, under then head coach Mark Hager.

 The review was commissioned in September last year, after allegations of a negative team environment first publicly emerged.